regulations12 min read

 The Wetlands Protection Act (MGL Chapter 131, Section 40)

-This state law protects wetlands, rivers, streams, and ponds.
-It establishes a 100-foot buffer zone around most wetland resource areas and a 200-foot riverfront area along perennial streams and rivers.
-Tree removal within these buffer zones requires a filing with your town's Conservation Commission, either a Request for Determination of Applicability (RDA) or a full Notice of Intent (NOI).
+This protects wetlands, rivers, streams, and ponds with a 100-foot buffer zone around most wetland areas and a 200-foot riverfront area along perennial rivers.
+Cut inside those lines and you need a filing with your town's Conservation Commission — a Request for Determination of Applicability or a full Notice of Intent.
+If your yard backs onto a pond or a brook, this catches more of your trees than you would think.
+Details are in the state's Wetlands Protection Act overview.

 Town-by-Town Permit Guide